 Advice to Incoming First-Year College Students

 The summer before first leaving for college is typically filled with anxiety and anticipation.
 I just finished my college freshman year, and I can remember those emotions last August as I packed and prepared for my college experience.
-For those of you heading to college for the first time this fall, I can certainly understand, given the changes of the past couple months and the uncertainty of the future, that you may feel even more anxious than I did.
-While I can't speak exactly to what your college experience may look like this year, I put together some advice for you to take on this next adventure as we continue to navigate this new pandemic reality.
+For those of you heading to college for the first time this fall, I can certainly understand, given the changes of the past year, that you may feel even more anxious than I did.
+While I can't speak exactly to what your college experience may look like this year, I put together some advice for you to take on this next adventure.

 Force yourself to talk to anyone and everyone.
 Put aside assumptions, and do your best to not judge people right off the bat--I have heard so many stories from friends who ended up besties with someone who they thought they would never become friends with after meeting them for the first time.
 Be open to meeting people different from you and different from the friends you may have had in high school.

 Join a club if you can!
 It is a great way to immerse yourself in a group of peers with a common interest.
 It doesn't have to be something you have done before--trying something new will help you grow!
-Some clubs may be hosting Zoom meetings if meeting in person is not possible.
 Join them even if you are hesitant.
 Put yourself out there in whatever ways you can.

 Most importantly, it is totally normal if you don't make best friends right away.
 Don't stress!
-Especially this fall, it may be harder to foster and build new close relationships.
+It may be hard at first to foster and build new close relationships.
 While some people may make fast friends, most of the time it takes a while to find your people.
 Be patient with yourself and know that you are not alone.

 DO NOT OVERPACK.
 I cannot stress this enough.
 You do not need to bring everything you own.
 You do not need to be prepared for every fashion emergency.
 Bring what you need, bring your favorite things, but keep it minimal.
 If a speedy evacuation occurs, you do not want to be in a panic thinking "How will I pack all of this?
 How will I bring all of this home?"
 Even in a situation more common, like a room change, the less stuff you have with you the better.
 You do not need to bring every pair of shoes you own.
 I promise.